suit-wg/information-model/draft-ietf-suit-information-model.md

 For example: Information about which precursor image is required for a differential update MUST be placed in the manifest, not in the differential compression header.

+For example: Information about an installation-time confirmation system that must be used to allow the installation to proceed.

 Satisfies: [USER_STORY.MFST.PRE_CHECK(#user-story-mfst-pre-check), [USER_STORY.INSTALL.INSTRUCTIONS](#user-story-install-instructions)

 Implemented by: [Additional installation instructions](#manifest-element-additional-install-info)